-In the 38th Ave N / 49th St N neighborhood, 31.7% of the working population is employed in executive, management, and professional occupations.
+In the 38th Ave N / 49th St N neighborhood, 31.5% of the working population is employed in

 The second most important occupational group in this neighborhood is

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 26.8% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants

-(23.0%), and 17.2% in clerical, assistant, and tech support occupations.
+(23.1%), and 16.9% in clerical, assistant, and tech support occupations.

 The Neighbors: Ethnicity / Ancestry

-with concentrations of people of one or
+with concentrations of residents of one or another ethnicities or ancestries

 In the 38th Ave N / 49th St N neighborhood in St. Petersburg, FL, residents

-most commonly identify their ethnicity or ancestry as Irish
+most commonly identify their ethnicity or ancestry as Irish (13.4%).